roydegeest/rakwireless-docs/docs/en-us/quick-start/rak5010/connecting-cellular-network.md

   caption="Configuring the IP Address of the Server" />

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: This IP address is just used for example, and it is my testing server actually.
+ This IP address is just used for example, and it is my testing server actually.
 For your configuration, use your own server IP address.
 :::

 - OK, we’ve configured RAK5010 correctly.